Skip to content

 Use association labels in custom reports

-In custom reports with multiple data sources, you can use association labels to specify which records to include in the report based on their labels.
+In custom reports, you can use association labels to specify which records to include in the report based on their labels.
 You can also use association labels as an axis, break down field, or filter in your custom report.

-• In your HubSpot account, navigate to Reports > Reports.
+• In your HubSpot account, navigate to Reporting > Reports > My reports.

-• In the upper right, click Create custom report.
+• In the upper right, click Create report.

 • In the left panel, select Custom report builder.